 Non-adults under 18 caught trying to buy alcohol may be subject to juvenile offender punishments.
 At the same time, adults between 18 and 20 could face fines and/or jail time.
 Underage purchase of alcohol with a falsified ID is a criminal offense.
 Getting caught doing so often results in a suspended driver’s license.

 In venues such as restaurants, bars, and clubs where alcohol is sold to be consumed on-premise, servers and bartenders must be at least twenty (20) years old to sell, serve or accept payment for alcoholic drinks in Kentucky.

 Alcohol Violations in Kentucky

 It is illegal to drink or carry an open container in public or in a vehicle in Kentucky.
 As with the rest of the country, the legal limit when driving is a BAC of 0.08.
-For those under 21, the limit is a BAC of 0.02.
 However, you can still be convicted of a DUI if you’re showing visible signs of intoxication, even if you don’t meet the legal BAC limit.

 Dry Counties in Kentucky

 It may come as a shock, but dry counties, a remnant of the prohibition era, still exist, even in 2022.
 Kentucky is home to both dry (meaning the sale of alcohol is prohibited) and wet (permitting full retail sales of alcohol) counties.
 The state also features a handful of ‘technically’ dry counties that encompass wet cities and ‘moist’ counties, which only permit the sale of alcohol in restaurants.
 Overall, Kentucky’s alcohol laws are quite patchy and irregular and are governed by what the Kentucky Supreme Court called “a maze of obscure statutory language.”

 As of July 2022, there were 10 dry counties in Kentucky.